 Of course, this doesn’t mean that your user experience will be exceptional if you pass a Lighthouse audit.
 In fact, you can still get away with building the most inaccessible site possible with a perfect Lighthouse score.

-Earlier, we saw that some big companies are able to rank very high in Google search results, despite having slow websites.
-This is thanks to a combination of strong branding and high-quality content.
+Earlier, we saw that some big companies are able to rank at the top of Google search results despite having slow websites.
+This is usually thanks to some combination of reputable branding and a solid content marketing strategy.
 But everyone must start somewhere—a big brand was once a little brand, with a much tighter budget and fewer resources to work with.

-In reality, you should focus on optimizing your conversion rate—the percentage of visitors to your site who take a certain desired action, like filling out a form, subscribing to a newsletter, checking out products, or anything else that you care about.
-Do note, however, that there’s still going to be some intersection between your conversion rate and page load speed.
-For example, if your checkout page is so slow and sluggish that it leads people to bounce, then optimizing your page load speed may help you reduce your cart abandonment rate.
+In practice, you likely won’t focus on improving your site’s performance just for the sake of getting a better score on a Lighthouse audit.
+Rather, you’ll want to focus on improving your conversion rate—the percentage of visitors to your site who take a certain desired action, like filling out a form, subscribing to a newsletter, checking out products, or anything else that you care about.
+In doing so, you may find that you actually need to improve your site’s performance or risk losing business.
+For example, if your checkout page is so slow and sluggish that users become frustrated and leave, then optimizing that page’s performance may help you reduce your cart abandonment rate.
+Similarly, if your landing page uses heavy assets like videos or 3D graphics but the majority of your visitors use low-end devices, then you probably won’t have any choice but to improve your site’s performance.

-As a long-term strategy, you should also focus on publishing high-quality content to supplement whatever products or services you offer.
+As a long-term strategy for SEO, you should also focus on publishing high-quality content to supplement whatever products or services you offer.
 Understand your audience’s search intent, and publish relevant articles that address their needs, questions, and fears.
-Higher quality content tends to generate more backlinks, which could help lift your domain authority in Google’s eyes and drive more traffic to your site.
+Higher quality content tends to generate more backlinks from other sites, which could help lift your domain authority in Google’s eyes and drive more traffic to your site.

 A faster website won’t automatically rank high on Google by virtue of its performance alone.
 Still, page load speed is something that you should consider if you care about your user experience.
 Be sure to balance your efforts—you shouldn’t optimize your page load speed at the expense of your content quality or branding.
 But you also shouldn’t neglect it entirely, to the point that users ditch your site in favor of a competitor’s.